zendframework/zend-expressive-swoole/docs/book/v2/table.md

-# Using Swoole Tables in your application
+# Using Swoole Tables In Your Application

 Sometimes, you need to share structured data between your message workers and have data outlive your request cycle.
-Swoole Tables are designed to do this exactly for you.
+[Swoole Tables](https://www.swoole.co.uk/docs/modules/swoole-table) are designed to do this for you.
 They require no additional work and are automatically synchronized.

-For reasons that will become clear later on, I find it best to create up my tables by extending \Swoole\Table and then defining the appropriate columns inside of the `__construct()`, along with the table size.
+For reasons that will become clear presently, we recommend creating memory tables by extending the `Swoole\Table` class, defining the appropriate columns and table size inside of the constructor.

-*IMPORTANT* You must call your table's `create()` method.
-Otherwise your table will not work.
-I find it easiest to do it inside of the constructor.
+> ### Initialize the table within the constructor
+>
+> You **must** call your table's `create()` method, and this **must** be done
+> prior to initializing any worker processes; if you fail to do so, your table
+> will not work.
+We recommend doing this in your table class's constructor.

 ## Creating a table

+As an example of a custom table class, consider the following example, which defines a table that can contain up to 1024 rows, each with three columns accepting `float` values to define a 3-dimensional vector:

 ```
-<?php

-declare(strict_types=1);

 namespace App\Table;

 use Swoole\Table;